Business Scaling

 Advantages

 • Easy implementation: With manual data entry, you don’t need to procure high-end software applications.
-You only have to train your staff in using spreadsheets right.
+You only have to train your staff in using spreadsheets correctly.

 • Enhanced flexibility: Human operators can adapt to various data types and unexpected changes in data format more easily than automated systems.